 Accesibility and your visit

 For visiting the site and we look forward to making your visit convenient and comfortable.
-If you are requiring special assitance, we encourage you to call 319-362-7375 prior to visiting.
+We encourage you to call 319-362-7375 prior to visiting.

-- The Visitor Center, including exhibitions and gift shop, is fully accessible.
+- The Visitor Center, including exhibitions, gift shop, and restrooms, is fully accessible.

 - Wide sidewalks and roadways make the grounds wheelchair accessible.